Skip to Content

 Workers Compensation

-Handling Workers’ Compensation Claims in Serving DeKalb, Kane, Kendall Counties and All of Northern Illinois Since 1981
+Your Trusted Advocates for Workers’ Compensation Claims in DeKalb, Kane, Kendall Counties, and Northern Illinois

 You risk enduring a work-related injury regardless of where you work or your occupation.
 Illinois workers’ compensation law dictates that employers purchase insurance to cover work-related injuries and occupational diseases, regardless of fault.
 However, it can prohibit an employee from filing a lawsuit against their employer due to an occupational hazard.
 If you or a loved one has been injured on the job, you may be entitled to benefits, including temporary disability, the right to have your employer fully pay for medical care of your choice, or permanent disability settlements, depending on the severity of the injury.